EdgeXDN/EdgeXDN.github.io/pages/1-getting-started.md

   than determinism, XDN allows developer to specify other properties of the service and its requests so XDN can use an optimized replication protocol, depending on the service's properties.
 - **Consistency Model.** The `--consistency` option specifies the consistency model the developer wants for the replicated service.
-The default value is `linearizable`.
+The default value is `linearizability`.
 Check out [this page](3-flexible-consistency.md) to see how to use different consistency model.
 - **State Directory.** The `--state` option specifies the directory where the web service stores its state.
 For example, it is commonly `/var/lib/mysql` in MySQL and `/var/lib/pgsql/data` in PostgreSQL.
 When not specified, XDN will